AmrDeveloper/GQL/README.md

 ---

 ## Sorting
-To sort the result you need to use `order by` keyword followed by field name.
+To sort the result you need to use `order by` keyword followed by field name, by default it will be in Ascending order, if you want Descending you need to add `DES` like SQL after field name

 ---